-It seems like such an easy thing, saying no. However, I think that saying no is probably one of the hardest things to say today.
+It seems like such an easy thing, saying no. It is a complete sentence after all.
+However, saying no is probably one of the hardest sentences to say today.

-There is always someone that needs help, help baking for an activity at your child’s school, a party to go to, a committee that needs more members; but when you are saying yes to these activities, you have to say no to something.
+There is always someone that needs help, help baking for a fundraiser for your child’s sports team, a party to go to, a committee that needs more members; but when you are saying yes to these activities, you have to say no to something.

 What is that something?